-- State UPK will fundamentally change Denver’s preschool ecosystem for the better by providing at least a projected $4,883 in annual State UPK tuition support for approved children attending a Denver-based State UPK-participating program.
+- UPK Colorado is fundamentally changing Denver’s preschool ecosystem for the better by providing at least a projected $4,883 in annual State UPK tuition support in the first year for approved children attending a Denver-based UPK Colorado-participating program.

-- As the Denver LCO, DPP has entered into a partnership with key early childhood education organizations like Denver’s Early Childhood Council, Denver Human Services, The Mayor’s Office of Children’s Affairs, Denver Public Schools, family resource centers, and several providers to support our collective goal that State UPK benefits our entire community as equitably as possible.
+- As the Denver LCO, DPP is deepening our partnership with key early childhood education organizations like Denver’s Early Childhood Council, Denver Human Services, The Mayor’s Office of Children’s Affairs, Denver Public Schools, family resource centers, and several providers to support our collective goal that UPK Colorado benefits our entire community as equitably as possible.

-- DPP will serve as a conduit between the state, providers and families.
+- DPP serves as a conduit between the state, providers and families.
 We will continue to listen to concerns, proactively help to train our community on new systems, and push for the answers to your most important questions.